crcollins/chemtools-webapp/docs/other/common_errors.md

 #### Fix ####

-Move the incomplete log files back to your computer from the supercomputer and load them in gaussian.
+Move the incomplete log files back to your computer from the supercomputer and load them in Gaussian.
 Then from there save them as new gjfs and resubmit those on the supercomputer.

 #### Error ####

     Error termination via Lnk1e in /opt/gaussian/g09/l401.exe

+#### Problem ####

+If you make the gjf files on windows there is a chance that windows will tack on the windows line endings instead of the ones that are required for unix/linux.
+This is just a problem of convention differences in the two operating systems.
+You can see if this is actually the problem if you open one of the gjf files in `vim` on the supercomputer.
+If the lines end with a `^M` then they will have this problem.

 #### Fix ####